How to Remove Eviction Records from Google | The Discoverability Company

 Eviction cases are filed in local or county courts as civil proceedings.
 Once filed, the case becomes a public record.
 From there, the same court-scraping sites that index criminal and civil cases pick up eviction records too.
 CourtListener, Trellis, DocketBird, Casemine, and Justia all republish this data.
 Tenant screening companies like TransUnion SmartMove, Experian RentBureau, and others also maintain their own databases.
 When someone searches your name, these results can appear prominently.

 What makes eviction records particularly unfair is that a filing does not mean you were actually evicted.
-Many cases are filed as leverage during a dispute and then settled or dismissed.
+Many cases are filed during a dispute and then settled or dismissed.
 But the filing itself still shows up, and most people reading it will assume the worst.

 Several states have passed laws allowing tenants to seal eviction records under certain conditions.
 Some states automatically seal records when the case was dismissed or the tenant prevailed.
 Others allow sealing after a waiting period.
 A few states have enacted broad tenant protection laws that limit how long eviction records can be reported.